-If you remain eligible but dependent coverage terminates because you stop making the required payments, you will not be able to re-enroll your dependents until the next special enrollment period or next open enrollment period (see page G-9), whichever happens first.
+If you remain eligible but dependent coverage terminates because you stop making the required payments, you will not be able to re-enroll your dependents until the next special enrollment period or next open enrollment period (see page G-4), whichever happens first.

-If dependent coverage terminates because you lose eligibility for reasons other than termination of employment, dependent coverage will begin on the first day of the second month immediately following the month in which your payments for dependent coverage are resumed, provided they are resumed immediately upon your return to covered employment.
+If dependent coverage terminates because you lose eligibility for reasons other than termination of employment, dependent coverage will begin on the first day of the second month immediately following the month in which your payments or payroll deductions for dependent coverage resumes, provided they are resumed immediately upon your return to covered employment.